Hypoxylon Canker Of Oaks Description:

 Biology & Symptoms:

-Hypoxylon is a fungal disease.
-Spore masses may vary in color from tan to bluish-gray to black.
+Biscogniauxia spore masses may vary in color from tan to bluish-gray to black.
 These spores, transported by the wind, cause new infections on wounded or stressed trees.
-Hypoxylon fungi are commonly present on healthy trees.
-Under conditions of extreme stress, the fungi can switch from being benign into an aggressive pathogen.
+While the fungus is commonly present on healthy trees, when trees become stressed it can become an aggressive pathogen.

 Management:

-Keep the trees healthy using proper tree care practices.
-Prune out any branches showing early infection, since this reduces the amount of spore inoculum.
-If grade changes or construction are anticipated, contact a certified arborist for recommendations.
+Keep trees healthy using proper tree care practices.
+Prune out any branches showing early infection, since this reduces the amount of spores.
+If grade changes or construction are anticipated, contact a certified arborist for tree protection recommendations.
 Insect populations should be managed to reduce stresses that result from insect feeding.